groozi/coding-02-classes-and-objects-assignment/README.md

-Classes and Objects refresher assignment using example of a feline and house cat.
+Classes and Objects refresher assignment using example of triangle and pyramid.

-A house cat is a type of feline.